RyzenMu/Ultimate-React-Course/keywords.md

    vanilla js is imperative

    Declarative --Describe what UI should look like using JSX, based on current data (props abd state)

+   Separation of concerns
+   before SPA , there are html page, css page and js page combined for web. one technology per page is called separation of concens.
+   As pages got more and more interactive SPA originated, js became incharge of html and css. react also has separtion of concers, i.e. one component one concern. styling in react is using two set of {{}} one for value and another for object.